-The University has switched to a three layer examination system in 2015 from earlier two Level system.
-There are three examinations T-1, T-2 and T-3 for 15, 25 and 35 marks respectively.
+The University has adopted two layer exam system from 2012.
+There will be two exams Mid Sem and Final examination of 30 and 45 marks each.
 Each examination will cover the syllabus taught up to that examination.
 The final grade is made from the consolidated marks of all tests and the internal assessment.